sanand0/tools-in-data-science-public/project-tds-virtual-ta.md

 ## Submit your URL

-Submit your GitHub repository URL and your API endpoint URL in this Google Form: <https://forms.gle/TODO>.
+Submit your GitHub repository URL and your API endpoint URL at https://exam.sanand.workers.dev/tds-project-virtual-ta #TODO

 ## Evaluation

 - **Pre-requisites**: Your repository **MUST** meet the following criteria to be eligible for evaluation
   - Your GitHub repository exists and is publicly accessible
-  - Your GitHub repository has a `LICENSE` file with the MIT license
+  - Your GitHub repository has a `LICENSE` file with the MIT license in the root folder
-- We will use a modified version of [`project-tds-virtual-ta-promptfoo.yaml`](project-tds-virtual-ta-promptfoo.yaml) with 10 realistic questions.
+- We will use a modified version of [`project-tds-virtual-ta-promptfoo.yaml`](project-tds-virtual-ta-promptfoo.yaml ':ignore') with 10 realistic questions.
 Correct answers will be awarded up to 2 marks each.
 - Your score will be the sum of the marks above.
 No normalization.
 What you get is what you get.